roman-milk/roman-milk.github.io/good-girl-vs-slut.md

+===

- ****** Good Girl vs. Slut Ch.
-17 ****** byHiddenDevil_© For the first time that evening, Trisha felt a grin spread across her face.
+For the first time that evening, Trisha felt a grin spread across her face.
 Deep down, Mandy was a slut, just like Trisha; she had loved sucking random cocks through holes in the wall, when Trisha had brought her to the adult bookstore a week ago.
 She had loved being surrounded by horny men and gulping down their meat tonight, and now she loved being fucked hard while everyone watched.
 She's just like me...she loves being a whore...she just needs a little encouragement!

  "Ohhh..."
 Mandy's whimpers were still barely audible.
 The little blonde had now turned her head back to watch as the man plunged deep into her cunt, filling her trembling, dainty body with his meat.
 The man looked up then too, and saw the sweet eighteen-year-old's innocent face, her cute lips pursed in a moan of pleasure, her dimpled cheeks flushed and her light blue eyes staring excitedly at the cock pounding into her own pussy.
 The sight kicked his lust into another gear, and he grabbed hold of Mandy's stretched hips and bucked hard into the little blonde, sending her reeling forward as the full length of his shaft pierced into her.